aartigaraye/Projects/WaterPotabilityMachineLearning/ReadMe.md

 # Data Citation

 I have obtained the dataset from one of the recommended data sources provided by Prof. Coburn.
 It's the water potability data from [Kaggle](https://www.kaggle.com/datasets/developerghost/water-potability/data).
 A formal citation is included in the References section.

+# Data Directories

+The data directories have been chnaged and they are now in different folders, you might have to manipulate the paths to make sure everything is working